unisonweb/distributed_v1/design.md

 The Distributed Unison runtime is meant to be a series of running processes on each node in a Unison cluster.

-### Locations

-As seen earlier in the APIs, Unison is meant to include with it a notion of *location* indicating where a given computation is intended to take place.
-Locations are meant to be a reference to some notion of compute.
-This notion can be fine-grained or coarse-grained.
-That is, location could be a reference referring to a specific node, or it can refer to a group of nodes– e.g., a pool of EC2 nodes spun up in the AWS us-east-1 availability zone.

-One idea that we have discussed but not yet worked out is the notion of an *algebra of locations*.
-This is predicated on the idea that for ephemeral data, one probably does not want to often micromanage the exact location of where a computation takes place.
-Rather, it might be more desirable to operate on logical groups of ephemerals under weaker constraints, such as "I don't care how the runtime does things, but try to keep these 1000 ephemerals together if you can."
-We don't know if an algebra of locations would be too rich/flexible, effectively making it overkill, or not.
-This is an idea worth exploring further.

 ### Scheduling

 How does the Unison Distributed runtime know *which* nodes are most appropriate to schedule tasks on in some pool of nodes?

 The Unison Distributed runtime is responsible for understanding the topology of all the locations it has access to.
 As the Unison Distribute runtime is a running process on all Unison nodes, it keeps track of which node it is running on, and the location of its neighbors.
 Using pings, it may even be possible to work out which nodes are near (or, quicker to reach) or far (or, slower to reach).

 With such bookkeeping in place, it would then be possible to expose an API for this notion of near vs far (quickness/slowness to reply), and programmers could write libraries that can take advantage of locality.
 This would effectively give programmers a hook to avoid stragglers for latency-sensitive tasks.
 And if there is ever to be an algebra of locations, this near vs far (quick vs slow) could even be worked into the algebra of locations.

 Ask nodes to run a short computation occasionally to benchmark it in order to determine how overloaded (or not) a node in the system is.

 ## Examples

+We still gotta fill these in.

 ### Spark